nvpham12/Amazon-Big-Data-Customer-Segmentation/Technical Report.md

 - The monetary feature is based on the price of the product reviewed, which may not perfectly reflect the price paid for the product.
 Products can change in price over time (or receive discounts), which isn't accounted for when scraping the data.

 # Data Preprocessing
-- The data is filtered further to a 1 year range between 9/13/2022 to 9/13/2023 based on the date of the most recent review.
+- The data is filtered further to a 1 year range between 9/13/2022 to 9/13/2023 based on the date of the most recent review in the data.
 - Applied a log transformation on skewed features.
 - Scaled the data using Standard Scaler.